1986

 860223A 23rd February: THE ROLLING STONES & FRIENDS.
 London, 100 Club.

-- Route 66 (Bobby Troup) -without CW; Simon Kirke on drums
+- Route 66 (Bobby Troup) -without CW

-- Key To The Highway (William Broonzy/Charles Segar)
+- Key To The Highway (William Broonzy/Charles Segar) -without CW

-- Confessin’ The Blues (Walter Brown/Jay McShann)
+- Confessin’ The Blues (Walter Brown/Jay McShann) -without CW

-- Mannish Boy (Mel London/Ellas McDaniel/McKinley Morganfield)
+- Mannish Boy (M. London/E. McDaniel/M. Morganfield) -without CW

 - Little Red Rooster (Willie Dixon)